Directed Study & Teaching Assistants | Department of Psychology

 - Interest in the position

-- Have received a grade of B or better in the course for which you wish to be a TA
+- Has a minimum GPA of 2.5 or received a grade of A in the course for which you wish to be a TA

 - Complete a Psy 3989 contract with the faculty member